sebpar01/AmericanFootballAnalysis/README.md

 ## plot.py

 ## yaml_frames.py
+Code to convert the timestamp in a YAML file from seconds to frames.

 ## Citation.cff
 This cff file is used to store all the information needed to enable the citation of this repository